truewebber/swift-protoreflect/Sources/SwiftProtoReflect/Dynamic/_README.md

 # Dynamic Message Module

-Этот модуль отвечает за динамическое представление и манипуляцию Protocol Buffers сообщениями. Он обеспечивает:
+This module handles dynamic representation and manipulation of Protocol Buffers messages.
+It provides:

-- Динамическое создание сообщений на основе дескрипторов
+- Dynamic message creation based on descriptors
-- Доступ и изменение полей сообщений во время выполнения
+- Runtime access and modification of message fields
-- Типобезопасную работу с данными
+- Type-safe data operations

-## Состояние модуля
+## Module Status

 - [x] DynamicMessage
 - [x] MessageFactory
 - [x] FieldAccessor

-## Взаимодействие с другими модулями
+## Interactions with Other Modules

-- **Descriptor**: для получения метаданных о структуре сообщений
+- **Descriptor**: for getting metadata about message structure
-- **Serialization**: для сериализации/десериализации динамических сообщений
+- **Serialization**: for serialization/deserialization of dynamic messages
-- **Bridge**: для конвертации между статическими и динамическими сообщениями
+- **Bridge**: for conversion between static and dynamic messages